nferraz/ChatBot-Simple/README.md

 NAME
 ====

-ChatBot::Simple - a new and flexible chatbot engine in Perl.
+ChatBot::Simple - new and flexible chatbot engine in Perl

 DESCRIPTION
 ===========